outerbounds/metaflow-torchrun/examples/min-gpt/README.md

-# Fine Tuning GPT Models using MinGPT
+# Distributed Training GPT-2 with minGPT

 This repo is an adaptation of Andrej Karpathy's [MinGPT project](https://github.com/karpathy/minGPT).
 It uses the `@torchrun` decorator with `@kubernetes` on Metaflow to train a MinGPT model with distributed training.